 • Refined oil: Cottonseed oil, Soybean oil, and others.

-• All highly processed foods that means everything which labeled (low fat or diet)
+• All highly processed foods that mean everything which labeled (low fat or diet)

 Health Benefits of The Mediterranean Diet: